-For families there is the Garden Route and there are the malaria free reserves and parks along the Eastern Cape or Madikwe which can easily be combined with time on the beach in stunning locations.
+For families there is the Garden Route and there are the malaria free reserves and parks along the Eastern Cape or Madikwe, which can easily be combined with time on the beach in stunning locations.
 Horse riding safaris can be arranged in a number of locations and habitats.

-Combine the wildlife of the Kruger area with the Bazaruto Archipelago for a superb 'bush and beach' itinerary enjoying stunning, unspoilt beaches, azure seas and fabulous diving.
+You can easily combine the fabulous wildlife of the Kruger area with Mozambique and the Bazaruto Archipelago for a superb 'bush and beach' itinerary enjoying stunning, unspoilt beaches, azure seas and fabulous diving.

 So - where to start?
 We have recently travelled to South Africa and have visited the Kruger National Park, Sabi Sands and many of the private reserves in the area.
-Additionally we have travelled to malaia free Madikwe National Park and extensively in Kwazulu Natal, the Eastern Cape and the Northern Cape.
-Most of our itineraries are tailor made to suit your exact requirements, interests and budget.
+We have travelled to malaria free Madikwe National Park and extensively in KwaZulu Natal, the Eastern Cape and the Northern Cape.
+All our itineraries are tailor made to suit your exact requirements, interests and budget.